Home Retirement Why do Retirees Die Soon After Retirement?

 • The U.S. Peace Corps has a 50 Plus division.
 Volunteers are needed both here and abroad.

 • The American Red Cross is looking for volunteers.
-If you can sew, they urgently need face coverings for military personnel.
+If you can sew, there are currently quite a few projects they could use your assistance with.

 Further Reading